idesignpbp/public-api-documentation/source/includes/_manufacturers.md

 ### Description

-This is to accept a fabric order.
+Once a fabric has been received and has passed your inspection process, use this API call to mark it as `accepted` and to confirm the length and width of the fabric you received.
+We use this information to ensure that our suppliers cut fabrics to the correct dimensions.

 Fabric order must have a status of either `transit` or `recieve` to be accepted.
 This will create a Fabric Checkpoint, set the status of the fabric order to accepted, and also move the garment to the `Ready` order status (as long as all required fabrics have been received).
 If unsuccessful, it will return the error that was encountered.
 If successful, it will return the updated fabric order.

 ### Detail